vis-kid/tt/bogus#01.md

 * It does not only make sure the stubbed class work in your tests.
 * It also assures those stubbed collaborators classes EXIST and have an INTERFACE.
+* Finally it checks the the number of arguments provided.

 The syntax is quite simple and similar to regular stubs: